idibidiart/react-native-responsive-grid/README.md

 ## Props

 `size` may be supplied as prop to Column.
 Possible values is 0 to Infinity.
-This number defines the width of the column is as a percentage of its parent view's computed or absolute width.
+This number defines the width of the column is as a percentage of its parent view's computed or explicitly set width.
 It defaults to content width (or no width.)
 Since `size` accepts any number from 0 to Infinity (or horizontal scroll limit), you can make the column as wide as you want.

 `sm`, `md`, `lg` and `xl` are device-dependent 'size' values that are applied to columns.